twentyOne2x/attnmarkets-docs/pages/introduction/vision-attn.md

 The “v3” vision extends one step further:

 * attn remains a **revenue bank** onchain,
-* but the *spend side* of its credit (payroll, cards, payouts) can connect into large payroll rails and card programs,
+* but the *spend side* of its credit (cards, commerce, BNPL, payroll, payouts) can connect into card programs, merchant rails, and payroll providers,
+* while collateral and risk remain on the underlying onchain revenues and streams, not on those rails themselves,
-* without making those rails core dependencies or collateral sources.
+* and without making any of those rails core dependencies or collateral sources.

 ---